What We Are Watching at the Ohio Statehouse

 Ohio ACEP is following a number of legislative issues related to the practice of emergency care in the state of Ohio.

-Senate Bill 21 is the reintroduction of legislation that would direct the State Board of Emergency Medical, Fire and Transportation Services to develop guidelines for the assessment, triage and hospital transport of stroke patients.
-The medical director or cooperating physician advisory board of each EMS organization would establish their written protocols based on that model.
+Senate Bill 21, sponsored by Senators Nickie Antonio (D) and Nathan Manning (R) has been signed into law.
+Under the bill, the State Board of Emergency Medical, Fire and Transportation Services is directed to develop guidelines for the assessment, triage and hospital transport of stroke patients.
+The medical director or cooperating physician advisory board of each EMS organization will establish their written protocols based on that model.
 Under the legislation, medical directors or cooperating physician advisory boards must also periodically provide training in the assessment and treatment of stroke patients.
 That training must address the assessment of stroke severity.

 Representatives Al Cutrona and Gail Pavliga introduced legislation to remove the ability to write a prescription for schedule II drugs.
 Under the as-introduced version, all schedule II drug would have needed to be dispensed using an electronic prescription.
 Ohio ACEP worked with the bill sponsors and other medical groups to ensure there are appropriate exemptions.
 The House Health Committee adopted a substitute version of the bill on June 15, 2021.
 It includes many of the exemptions advocated for by Ohio ACEP and others.
 Those exemptions include when: The prescriber issues the prescription from a health care facility, which may include an emergency department, and reasonably determines that an electronic prescription would be impractical for the patient or would cause a delay that may adversely impact the patient's medical condition.

 With this change, Ohio ACEP has no concerns with the legislation.
 It went on to pass the Ohio House of Representatives unanimously and will now be considered in the Ohio Senate.